RajvirS99/ulearna-test/README.md

 # Ulearna-test

 This is a Next.js application named **Ulearna-test**.
-It serves as a test or development project using the latest features of Next.js.
+It serves as a test or development project using the features of Next.js 15.

 ## 📦 Prerequisites